lovishvadh/json-validator/json-comparison-workflow/README.md

 # JSON Comparison Workflow

-A powerful GitHub Action that automatically compares JSON files between branches on a schedule and sends Slack notifications when differences are detected.
+A powerful GitHub Action that automatically compares JSON files from a local folder with remote URLs on a schedule and sends Slack notifications when differences are detected.

 ## 🚀 Features

 - ⏰ **Scheduled Execution**: Runs automatically on a cron schedule (configurable)
+- 📁 **Folder-based Comparison**: Scans a folder and compares all JSON files with remote URLs
-- 🔄 **Branch Comparison**: Compares JSON files between any two branches
+- 🌐 **Remote URL Integration**: Fetches JSON files from any HTTP/HTTPS URL
 - 📱 **Slack Integration**: Sends rich notifications to Slack channels
 - 🎯 **Flexible Configuration**: Supports different comparison modes and key filtering
 - 🤖 **Manual Triggering**: Can be triggered manually with custom parameters
 - 📊 **Detailed Reporting**: Shows exact differences between JSON files
+- 📄 **HTML Report Generation**: Creates clean HTML reports for sharing differences
 - 🛡️ **Error Handling**: Graceful handling of missing files and parsing errors
+- 🔍 **Recursive Scanning**: Option to scan subfolders recursively

 ## 📦 Installation